sureshgurjar/public-repo/README.md

-This is just a website template which I tried version control with Git.
+This is just a website template which I tried to version control with Git.